-Tuition fees and financial support – if you come from the (non-UK) EU, EEA or Switzerland, or if you’re the child of a Turkish worker in the UK
+Tuition fees and financial support – if you are from the EU, EEA or Switzerland, or are the child of a Turkish worker in the UK

 If you are from the EEA, Switzerland or the child of a Turkish worker, you may also qualify for additional help, through Student Finance England, Northern Ireland or Wales.

-Tuition fee support for dual EU (non-UK)/UK nationals has changed.
+- Tuition fee support for dual EU/UK nationals has changed.
 Check with SAAS for details.

 Next page: International students